 For Automotive applications of, Freight protection, Environmental & safety systems, Remote key entry / keyless entry, In-car remote operation, Comfort systems outside the vehicle and Infotainment fitted to vehicles, there is a clear need for harmonisation, given the mobility of vehicles.

+The increasing requirements for road-safety services which are often politically mandated increases the general spectrum requirement and in particular frequency bands with a more predictable sharing environment.

+For road-safety related SRD applications here is also a need to consider a new approach for some applications requiring a higher level of protection with a more predictable sharing environment as outlined in CEPT Report 44.

+Unlike home automation, smart grids and smart metering applications, automotive SRD applications are not fixedly installed.
+Vehicles can go across boarders and this has to be taken into account, should the spectrum in 870-876 MHz / 915 -921 MHz is not available for SRD applications on a fully harmonised European basis.

 Most suitable frequency option

+Most of the request is put into 873-876 MHz.
+It is mot clear why there should be a split at 873 MHz (except for the GSM-R reason).
+Another reason: LBT+AFA may be an intra-SRD concern since many of the applications in 873-876 MHz may not really be detected by LBT+AFA?
+So, it may therefore be an argument to limit the application of LBT+AFA to some part of the spectrum.

+BUT: 870-873/915-918: 11 countries with governmental usage, 873-876 MHz/918-921 MHz: 7 countries with governmental usage

+Channel spacing: needed for E-GSM-R or also needed for intra-SRD purposes?

 6.1 Generic SRD

 The frequency band 870 MHz to 876 MHz and its duplex pairing 915 MHz to 921 MHz was the subject of a CEPT review in September 2008.
 A summary of the re-assignment plans for these frequency bands in the major markets identified in annex F is shown in annex A. The output of this review revealed that this duplex pairing was allocated for digital land mobile applications in accordance with ERC/Dec(96)04 [i.6] and ECC/Dec(04)06 [i.7] and for military use.
 The common use of this duplex pair within Europe is for tactical military relays.